Mohamad Fakih: Paramount Fine Foods

 Fakih founded Paramount in 2006 with the purchase of a small shawarma shop.

 The company operates family style restaurants with entertainment for kids, while serving family-style Middle Eastern dishes.
 The company operates on a franchise model and is headquartered in Mississauga, Canada.
 Paramount sold 75% of its shares to a Kuwaiti based investment firm AHM Investments in 2015, and Fakih owns 25% equity in the business.
 As of 2018 there were multiple Paramount locations across North America.
 Fakih led an expansion of Paramount Fine Foods in the United States in 2016 facing several store closures by 2017.
 Paramount also operates fine middle eastern dining restaurants and halal butcher shops.

 In 2018, the company purchased the naming rights to Hershey Centre, a sports arena in Mississauga, renaming it the Paramount Fine Foods Centre.

 On May 30, 2021, Fakih's Paramount restaurant located in Mississauga suffered severe structural damage following a 3-alarm fire.
 Fakih remained firm in saying that he would rebuild what had been lost.

-In 2022, The Globe and Mail reported of a legal battle between Fakih and majority owners of Paramount Fine Foods that Fakih started, AHM Investments, at the Ontario Superior Court, for unpaid money to Fakih that ultimately settled amicably.

-On April 1, 2025, the Toronto Star reported that the shareholder dispute had been legally resolved, and they were recommitted to the partnership.
-All disparaging commentary was withdrawn, after a mediator found that Fakih had made substantial investments to keep the business running during the pandemic.
+In 2022, a legal battle was started between Fakih and majority owners of Paramount Fine Foods, AHM Investments, at the Ontario Superior Court.By April 2025, the shareholder dispute had been resolved, and the parties indicated they were recommitted to the partnership.
 Through an acquisition, Fakih again has supermajority operating control of the company, with AHM Investments now silent minority partners.
-"I have partnered with Mohamad Fakih because of his stellar reputation as a businessman,” AHM's Noureddine said in a news release, “and I will continue to support Paramount achieving new heights under his leadership.”

-“People know me as Mohamad Paramount,” Fakih said.
-“People save me on their phone as ‘Mohamad Paramount.’
-It became like my last name," his deep connection and commitment to the business reflecting his ethos that "good people always finish ahead."